letsila/slim3-jwt-auth-example/README.md

 })
 ```

+## Dependencies
+We used [firebase/php-jwt] (https://github.com/firebase/php-jwt) for creating and decoding the JSON web token.

+## Storage
+For simplicity sake, users credentials are stored in a JSON file named users.json located at the root of the project.
+A database containing a single table named tokens allows us to store each token related information.
+Database
+connexion is configured inside /src/dependencies.php.

 ## Middleware
-We created a middleware under the /src/middleware.php file in order to handle CORS.
+We created a middleware under the /src/middleware.php file in order to enable CORS.

+## License
+MIT